Michael Ball: Recent career

 Ball embarked on an extensive British tour during March and April 2007.
 There were 23 dates on the tour covering England, Scotland, Northern Ireland and Wales.
 The tour started with two nights in Belfast, before a number of shows in the north of England and the Midlands.
 Ball then headed to Glasgow and Aberdeen before returning for shows in London, Birmingham and Northampton.
 Ball took a trip to his old home in Plymouth before embarking on the final leg of his tour.
 It saw Ball perform in Ipswich and Northampton before ending his tour in Cardiff.
 He made his debut with the English National Opera in the lead role of Hajj/Poet in a new production of Robert Wright and George Forrest's Kismet after this tour.

-In August 2007 he made his BBC Proms debut with An Evening with Michael Ball at the Royal Albert Hall, which marked the first time a musical theatre star had been given a solo concert at the classical music festival.
+In August 2007, he made his BBC Proms debut with An Evening with Michael Ball at the Royal Albert Hall, which marked the first time a musical theatre star had been given a solo concert at the classical music festival.
 Ball appeared in the Royal Variety Performance at the Empire Theatre in Liverpool on 3 December 2007 singing "You Can't Stop the Beat" with the rest of the cast from Hairspray, the musical he was appearing in at the time.
 He continued in the role of Edna Turnblad in the musical at the Shaftesbury Theatre until 29 April 2009.
 On 2 March 2008, Ball appeared as the guest on the BBC Radio 4 show Desert Island Discs, during which he talked about his early life and his career, including his struggle with stage fright in his early career, and a little about his personal life.
 He performed a number of summer concerts, including the Hampton Court Music Festival on 14 June 2008.
-From 6 April 2008, Ball took over Michael Parkinson's Sunday Supplement on BBC Radio 2 every Sunday from 11 a.m. to 1 p.m.
-Ball won the 2008 Whatsonstage.com Theatregoers' Choice Award for Best Actor in a Musical.
+From 6 April 2008, Ball took over Michael Parkinson's Sunday Supplement on BBC Radio 2 every Sunday from 11 am to 1 pm Ball won the 2008 Whatsonstage.com Theatregoers' Choice Award for Best Actor in a Musical.
 He also won the 2008 Laurence Olivier Award for Best Actor in a Musical, his first Olivier Award.